AzCEE/azcee.github.io/_posts/2019-02-08-Rendering.md

 		$TargetLowPriorityNodes=min(maxNumberofVMs, pendingTaskSamples);
 		//$TargetDedicatedNodes=min(maxNumberofVMs, pendingTaskSamples);

 In this formula you should change **maxNumberofVMs** parametr to desired number of VM.
 I will describe how to understand optimal number of VM later

+3) Next, you have to select OS Image.
+I choose **Rendering WIndows2016** from **Graphics and rendering** group for my 3ds Max project.
+4) I decided to rent 3rd party application licenses.
+So, I checked 3ds Max and V-Ray, and do not forget to read EULA and tick a box.
+5) At this step you have to choose VM size.
+It could be NC series for GPU rendering or Fs_v2 series for CPU rendering.
+The most cost-effective, from my experience, is F32s_v2 for CPU.
+Now, click **Save and close**

+Our pool is created and ready for rendering.
+But in my case, some 3ds Max libraries were missing (Multiscatter and CityTraffic).
+So, let's add them.

+1)

 ## How much it will cost